-The CARES Act foreclosure moratorium was implemented on March 18, 2020 and is in effect for 60 days.
-Some municipalities or states may have longer moratoriums.
+The CARES Act foreclosure moratorium was implemented on March 18, 2020 and expired on July 31, 2021.
+Essent will follow the timelines outlined in the CARES Act as amended.
+Some municipalities or states may have longer moratoriums, and the CFPB and GSEs have other COVID-related foreclosure requirements.